dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 ------------------------------------------

 !!!
 Hint
-    As of OpenShift Container Platform 3.6 it's possible to deploy CNS using `openshift-ansible` - advanced installation method of OpenShift.
-The method of using the `cns-deploy` utility to install CNS components in an existing OpenShift cluster remains available.
+    As of OpenShift Container Platform 3.6 it's possible to deploy CNS using `openshift-ansible` - the *advanced installation method* of OpenShift.
+The method of using the `cns-deploy` utility to install CNS components in an existing OpenShift cluster remains available but is not covered in this lab.

-Installing CNS with `openshift-ansible` means all configuration options for CNS are now managed in the Ansible inventory, a text file by which the installer determines what it should install where.
+Installing CNS with `openshift-ansible` means all configuration options for CNS are now managed in the Ansible inventory, a text file by which the installer determines what should be installed and where.

 An inventory file with the correct settings for CNS has been provided for you in `/etc/ansible/ocp-with-glusterfs`

 <kbd>/etc/ansible/ocp-with-glusterfs:</kbd>